kaspermunch/PopulationGenomicsCourse/Projects/README.md

 C. The file eye_color.txt contains the self-reported eye colors for the individuals in the data set.
 Do a GWAS on on the dataset.
 There are 12 categories and you can group some of them together to create a binary phenotype.
 How many significant loci do you find?

 D. Try to look at the SNPs at the most significant locus.
-If you want to analyse it in R you can use the "--recode A" together wither the "--snp" and "--window" option in plink to get a the variants around a specific SNP written to a text file that it is easy to load in R. How is the distribution of eye colors for each genotype of the most significant SNP?
+If you want to analyse it in R you can use the "--recode A" together wither the "--snp" and "--window" option in plink to get the variants around a specific SNP written to a text file that it is easy to load in R. How is the distribution of eye colors for each genotype of the most significant SNP?
 Is the effect additive, dominant or recessive?

 E. Do additional analyses using plink, GCTA, R or any other tool you might find relevant.
 The list below contains some suggestions for possible analyses, but you can also come up with your ideas